Engineering for Life: Engineering at Carroll College

 Engineering is a dynamic field at the cutting edge of bringing science and mathematics to solve real-world problems.
 Worldwide, engineers work to improve lives by solving technical problems in structures, transportation, environmental protection, water resources, energy, mechanics and machinery, medicine, public health, electricity and electronics, computers and communications, and chemical processes.
 Among the many benefits of pursuing a career in engineering is the broad spectrum of specialties from which you can choose.

 Carroll's Engineering Programs

-Carroll offers flexible Bachelor of Science degree programs in Civil Engineering and in Engineering Science that allow you to customize and design a career path that aligns with your interests and goals.
+Carroll offers a flexible Bachelor of Science degree program in Civil Engineering that allow you to customize and design a career path that aligns with your interests and goals.
 In both programs you’ll find expert faculty, modern computer and communictations infrastructure, fully-equipped engineering labs and classrooms, and an emphasis on service.
-The Civil Engineering and Engineering Science programs at Carroll are accredited by the Engineering Accreditation Commission of ABET (www.abet.org).
+The Civil Engineering program at Carroll is are accredited by the Engineering Accreditation Commission of ABET (www.abet.org).

 You can also consider the Dual Degree (3-2) Program that Carroll offers in affiliation with other engineering colleges and universities.

 The educational objectives of the Carroll College Civil Engineering Program are to prepare graduates who will:

 - Find employment in their chosen fields and enjoy successful and rewarding professional careers.

 - Seek and engage in lifelong learning to grow and develop in their chosen professions.

 - Demonstrate leadership, especially through good teamwork and effective communication skills.